timothymtorres/gh-pages-blog/_posts/2017-11-11-Bitmasking-with-bitflags.md

 Doing code like this is slow and ineffecient!
 Not to mention it is very bloated!!!
 We want to minimize our code footprint as much as possible and have it run quickly by using a *single* variable to hold all the property states.

 Another very good reason to use bitmasking is when you are sending packets of data over a network.
 The data needs to be as compressed as possible otherwise you end up with large packets that take longer to send and receive.
-By using bitmasking the data is crammed into the smallest possible form that makes delievery a zinch.
+By using bitmasking the data is crammed into the smallest possible form that makes delievery a blitz.

 ## Caveats

 Every language has it's own niche when it comes to the amount of bits stored in a variable.
-Make sure you are familiar with the max amount and don't go past it otherwise you might encounter a nasty bug as the bits will overflow.
-And if the max limit is bypassed, then the bitflags will need to be broken into smaller groups.
+Make sure you are familiar with the max amount and don't go past it.
+If the limit is bypassed, then the bitflags will need to be broken into smaller groups otherwise there will be a bug involving bits overflowing.

 Another important thing that I encountered is *number readability*.
 This is **especially important** with larger bitflags as the numbers swell up and it's easy to make mistakes.
 It looks like this: